 According to IDC, the global data volume is expected to increase from 50 ZB today to 175 ZB in 2025 and 30% of that data will be generated in real-time.
-More than ever, we’ll have to be ready to ingest, analyze and learn from that data, and more than ever, scalable data solutions will be necessary to fulfill that demand.
+More than ever, we’ll have to be ready to ingest, analyze and learn from that data, and more than ever, scalable data solutions will be necessary to fulfil that demand.

-A lot of people talk about cloud data warehousing these days, but what exactly are the key differences between cloud and on premise data warehouses and how does Snowflake differentiate itself from others?
+A lot of people talk about cloud data warehousing these days, but what exactly are the key differences between cloud and on-premise data warehouses and how does Snowflake differentiate itself from others?
 This blog post explains the basics of Snowflake’s revolutionary architecture and its components.

 If we take a look at Snowflake’s architecture, there are three layers: Storage, Compute and Services.
 Each layer in this framework plays a crucial role in making the efficient, performant and scalable solution that Snowflake is.
 Let’s go through them one by one.

 The first component of Snowflake’s architecture is the Storage Layer.
-This layer, also referred to as the Data Layer, provides the long term storage of results, i.e. Remote Disk, which is configured on top of either Amazon S3, Azure Blob or Google Bucket storage.
+This layer also referred to as the Data Layer, provides the long term storage of results, i.e. Remote Disk, which is configured on top of either Amazon S3, Azure Blob or Google Bucket storage.

 Here, Snowflake stores all of the data, independently from the other layers, resulting in compute-independent scalability of storage.
 The Storage Layer consists of data, structured in databases, schemas, tables and optionally materialized views.
 Whereas the other layers of Snowflake have their own cache, the Storage Layer does not, this layer is responsible for the data resilience.